-The tyres play a critical role in your vehicles safety, with little more than a hand size amount of tread per tyre making contact with the road surface at any given time, this is critical for cornering, Steering, acceleration and braking, so it is extremely important that your vehicles tyres are in a good condition.
+The tyres play a critical role in your vehicles safety, with little more than a hand size amount of tread per tyre making contact with the road surface at any given time.
+This is critical for cornering, Steering, acceleration and braking, so your vehicles tyres must be in a good condition.

-Good tyre tread becomes even more important on wet roads
+Good tyre tread becomes even more critical on wet roads

-The tyre tread is designed to disperse water from the contact area of the tyre, allowing the tyre to grip the road and perform as anticipated for the driver.
+The tyre tread is designed to disperse water from the tyre's contact area, allowing the tyre to grip the road and perform as anticipated for the driver.

-More importantly, the Tyre tread is responsible for ultimately stopping your vehicle when braking, the brake system can be operating fine, but if you don’t have good tread contact with the road, the vehicle can just simply glide on the road surface, when you need it to stop
+More importantly, the Tyre tread is responsible for ultimately stopping your vehicle when braking; the brake system can be operating fine, but if you don't have good tread contact with the road, the car can just simply glide on the road surface when you need it to stop.

 If the tread is worn down to these bars or the bars are visibly worn, the tyre is illegal and needs to be replaced.